Bananenpro/hbank-api/README.md

 ## Configuration

-HBank-API is looking for configuration in the following locations in decreasing precedence: `<working dir>/config.json`, `XDG_CONFIG_HOME/hbank/config.json`.
+HBank-API is looking for configuration in the following locations in order of decreasing precedence: `<working dir>/config.json`, `XDG_CONFIG_HOME/hbank/config.json`.
 *Note:* The first config file to be found is used and all others are discarded.

 ### Default configuration